 - cashes in savings accounts, RRSPs or insurance plans

-Family members complain that valuables and appliances are disappearing, or money is missing from a bank account or wallet.
+- has family members who complain that valuables and appliances are disappearing, or that money is missing from a bank account or wallet.

-The individual complains of stress-related health problems, such as:
+The person complains of stress-related health problems, such as:

 - stomach and bowel problems

 - overeating, or loss of appetite.

 What are the causes & risk factors of problem gambling?

 There are many reasons why a gambling problem may develop.
 For example, some people develop problems when they try to win back money they have lost, or because they like to be “in the action.”
 Others have many life stresses and consider gambling a welcome relief.